 DevaCurl Melt Into Moisture Matcha Green Tea Butter Conditioning Mask

 Your dry curls will love the way matcha green tea butter hydrates them.
 This product is designed to put an end to dry problems, be it dry scalp or dry hair.
 Of course, it’s absolutely silicone, paraben, and sulfate-free.

 Spectacular 2a-2b-2c Hairstyles Ideas

-Now that you know how to treat your 2a hair, how to get the best products for 2b curly hair, and how to tame the coarse 2c hair texture, it’s time for you to start to experiment with different styles!
+Now that you know how to treat your 2a hair, how to get the best products for 2b curly hair (by the way, you should check these homemade hair products for curly hair), and how to tame the coarse 2c hair texture, it’s time for you to start to experiment with different styles!